 E. coli outbreaks in Minnesota tied to restaurants, produce

-E. colt outbreaks in Minnesota
+E. coli outbreaks in Minnesota

 The day's local, regional and national news, detailed events and late-breaking stories are presented by the ABC 6 News Team, along with the latest sports, weather updates including the extended forecast.